- Basic knowledge of Arm Treasure Data.

 1) WHERE time <=> Integer

-When the ‘time’ field within the WHERE clause is specified, the query parser will automatically detect which partition(s) should be processed.
-Please note that this auto detection will not work if you specify the time with
+When the ‘time’ field within the WHERE clause is specified, the query parser will automatically detect the partitions to process.
+This auto detection will not work if you specify the time with

 float instead of